kaustab21/Binary_search/README.md

 # Binary_search
-All course code related to binary serch
+All course code related to binary serch with algotithm